-In a face-to-face environment, experienced B2B sales professionals can determine through research and thorough questioning who plays what role in the purchase process and ensure each of the influencers have bought in to their solution.
+In the past, when sales frequently had face-to-face meetings, experienced B2B sales professionals could determine through research and thorough questioning who plays what role in the purchase process and ensure each of the influencers have bought in to their solution.

 But what happens in the new world in which we find ourselves, where B2B buyers are self-educating using online research and are often 70%-80% of the way through the purchase process before they even reach out to a vendor.
 In this environment, how does the seller wield influence over the different buyer types?

 The answer lies in rethinking your go-to-market and content strategy.
 Both sales and marketing must agree and align:

 1. Around the buyer's purchase process, not your internal sales and marketing process.
 Does a buyer really say to themselves, "I am now a qualified lead, how exciting."
 Of course not, but they might well say, "I have researched how to fix this problem I have and I think I can clearly express what I need."
 Your marketing and sales tactics and content must honour your buyer's journey and aim to move them from stage to stage of their buying process.

 2. Develop a consistent set of messaging aligned to the buyer's journey.
 Messaging should change as a buyer moves through awareness, consideration and decision stages.

 3. With the right content aimed at each specific buyer influence, the task is to deliver that content through the right channel.
 This might vary from a sales person in a discovery meeting (the decision stage) to a social post (the early awareness stage).
 B2B firms are realising they have to improve their content strategy game if they are to have influence successfully across the full purchase cycle and must involve BOTH their marketing AND sales teams.